ratgen/ShadedLibGDX/README.md

 </profile>
 ```

-Also changet the versions of shadedlibgdx to the latest version of the dependency.
+Also change the versions of shadedlibgdx to the latest version of the dependency.